Don’t call it a farewell: Joe Biden to give keynote address to Democrats

 When President Joe Biden delivers the keynote address Monday night at the 2024 Democratic National Convention in Chicago, emotions among the delegates are likely to run high – a mix of gratitude for his decades of public service, a sense of poignancy, and a tinge of relief.

 One month ago, President Biden was still his party’s presumptive nominee for the November election, despite poll numbers heading south.
-He still had his base, ride-or-die supporters who believed he had the best shot at beating former President Donald Trump.
+He still had his base: ride-or-die supporters who believed he had the best shot at beating former President Donald Trump.

 Why We Wrote This